1. Who to contact/write to:

 The Fixture Secretary, for all matters concerning the fixtures

-The Registration Secretary, for all registrations and transfers.
+The Registration Secretary, for all registrations and transfers and problems with WGS Registration System.

 The Referees Appointment Secretary, for all matters relating to the appointment of Referees, including their non-appearance.